MaximilianHauser/Space_Control/README.md

 * [ ] implement a movement.py to handle movement animation from tile to neighbor
 * [ ] refactor munition.py __seriously it's a mess__
 * [ ] finish skynet.py to mvp
-* [ ] refactor drop down menu to a "generalized design"
 * [ ] go over each file and establish if mvp
 * [ ] implement a portrait function, to go along with textcrawl for in battle story advancement
 * [ ] implement a tracking of certain states in each mission, that trigger in game events